Discover more at Calke Abbey

 A visit to Calke Abbey is a rare opportunity to explore acres of historic parkland, home to bats, birds, butterflies, and ancient trees that predate the house itself.
 Reconnect with the natural world on a walk in the park, or explore the estate on two wheels to take in this vast and ancient landscape.

-There are lots of ways to explore Calke's amazing and inspiring parkland, from short circular walks to longer hikes around the wider estate.
-Download the property map and follow the waymarked walks, or step off the beaten track to carve your own route through the estate.
+Pull on a woolly hat, lace up your walking boots and explore Calke’s inspiring parkland this winter.
+Download the property map and follow the waymarked walks or step off the beaten track to carve your own route through the estate.

 Get wonderful views from your saddle as you explore the ancient parkland at Calke Abbey on a leisurely bike ride.
 The Tramway Trail, a circular, multi-use trail, is perfect for family bike rides – it's relatively flat and there are minimal road crossings.